unvt/hackathonmeetup202112/Meetup_draft_agenda.md

     - Mentor Team

 4. Other topics
-    - ABC
-    - XXX by Mr. Taro Ubukawa(tbd), UNGIS
-    - XXX by Mr. Gakumin Kato(tbd), UNGIS
-    - Any other (This is a casual meeting.
+    - Any activity report from the participants (This is a casual meeting.
 Any casual report/annoucement is welcomed.)

 **Closing Session (22:45-23:00)  (in Japanese)**